open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     not in the list will be ignored.
 If not provided, all the attribute keys will be used by default (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
-  * The `extra dimensions` which come from Baggage/Context (optional).
-If not provided, no extra dimension will be used.
+  * The `extra attributes` which come from Baggage/Context (optional).
+If not provided, no extra attributes will be used.
 Please note that this only applies to [synchronous Instruments](./api.md#synchronous-instrument).
   * The `aggregation` (optional) to be used.
 If not provided, the SDK SHOULD apply a [default aggregation](#default-aggregation).
 If the aggregation